Neck Amphora by Exekias: Description

 The clay neck amphora is 40.5 cm high.
-It is dated to around 545/0 BC and is executed in the black figure style, which was still common at the time.
+It is dated to around 545-540 BC and is executed in the black figure style, which was still common at the time.
 The painter Exekias was a master of this style, which he brought to its peak.
 He added his own innovations and modifications which appear in part also in the amphora.
 The vase is fragmentary, but large portions survive.
 Conspicuous absences include the loss of one of the two handles, and a pair of sherds from the body of the vase.
 The surviving pieces are in good condition.

-Both sides of the amphora's belly are framed above and below by chains of painted and stylisted lotus flowers and buds.
+Both sides of the amphora's belly are framed above and below by chains of painted and stylized lotus flowers and buds.
 The area around the handles is decorated with volutes and palmettes.
 The scenes on each side are of similar size and are not divided into a front main image and a reversed opposite on the reverse as in later times.
 On the edge of the mouth there is a signature of Exekias, the most well-known Attic vase painter and potter, which reads ΕΞΣΕΚΙΑΣ ΕΓΡΑΦΣΕ ΚΑ ΠΟΕΣΕ ΜΕ, "Exekias painted and made me."